 "We started this mission for the right reasons, and we're going to finish it in the right way.
 In a sense, we came to Somalia to rescue innocent people in a burning house.
 We've nearly put the fire out, but some smoldering embers remain.
 If we leave them now, those embers will reignite into flames, and people will die again.
 If we stay a short while longer and do the right things, we've got a reasonable chance of cooling off the embers and getting other firefighters to take our place." -- President Bill Clinton, October 7, 1993 Address on Somalia

-Survey respondent time horizons following a culpability treatment (public backlash) for both military intervention and economic sanctions policy scenarios.
+Survey respondent time horizons following a culpability treatment (public backlash) for both military intervention and economic sanctions policy vignettes.

 A New York Times report on President Reagan's decision to extend the intervention in Lebanon (September 21, 1983).